 - The world’s oldest human skull, dating back 2 million years, was unearthed in Tanzania’s Olduvai Gorge, offering crucial insights into our evolutionary history.

 - Tanzania’s forests harbor the world’s largest crab, the coconut crab, found on Chumbe Island in Zanzibar, known for its exceptional taste among crab species.

-- 3. Mount Kilimanjaro in Tanzania has almost every type of ecological system that includes rainforests, moorland, alpine desert, an arctic summit and cultivated land.
+- Mount Kilimanjaro in Tanzania features nearly every ecological system imaginable, including rainforests, moorlands, alpine deserts, an arctic summit, and cultivated land.

-7. Tanzania has an endemic leopard population.
-Known as the Zanzibar leopard or PantherapardusAdersi as the locals call them are assumed to be extinct.
+- Tanzania boasts an endemic leopard population known as the Zanzibar leopard or Panthera pardus adersi, though it is believed to be extinct.